silvacms/documentation/source/test/index.rst

 run them, `zope.testrunner`_ is used (please refer to :ref:`creating-a-test-script` in order to know how to run them).

-All modules containing tests should have the prefix ``test_`` in their module name, and be located in a ``tests`` sub-package of the tested package.
+All Python modules containing tests should have the prefix ``test_`` in their name, and be located inside a ``tests`` sub-diretory of the tested package.

-In a testing module, you can rewrite a test case like this:
+A test case can be written like this:

 .. code-block:: python
   :linenos: